catskul/tizen-heaptrack/WINDOWS_GUI_BUILD.md

 1. open *Qt command prompt* (e.g. “Qt 5.11.0 64-bit for Desktop (MSVC 2017)”) available in Windows Start Menu under Qt submenu;

-2. go to the directory where *qwt.pro* file is located, e.g.
+2. go to the directory where *qwt.pro* file is located, e.g.<br>
 `cd c:\svn\trunk\qwt`

 3. (optionally) edit *qwtconfig.pri*, e.g. set the QWT_INSTALL_PREFIX variable (see *win32* section in the file) to the directory you want (the default is *C:/Qwt-$$QWT_VERSION-svn*);

-4. setup the 64-bit MSVC compiler environment running *vcvars64.bat* script: if Visual Studio 2017 is installed to “c:\Program Files (x86)” then run
+4. setup the 64-bit MSVC compiler environment running *vcvars64.bat* script: if Visual Studio 2017 is installed to “c:\Program Files (x86)” then run<br>
 `“c:\Program Files (x86)\Microsoft Visual Studio 14.0\VC\bin\amd64\vcvars64.bat”`

-5. ensure “rc.exe” for x64 platform is in the path; it’s location depends on the version of Windows Kits installed, e.g. it can be located in “c:\Program Files (x86)\Windows Kits\10\bin\10.0.16299.0\x64” – you may add this folder to PATH temporarily:
+5. ensure “rc.exe” for x64 platform is in the path; it’s location depends on the version of Windows Kits installed, e.g. it can be located in “c:\Program Files (x86)\Windows Kits\10\bin\10.0.16299.0\x64” – you may add this folder to PATH temporarily:<br>
 `set PATH=%PATH%;"C:\Program Files (x86)\Windows Kits\10\bin\10.0.16299.0\x64"`

 6. run `qmake qwt.pro`, then `nmake`, then `nmake install`.